deferred-impact/arras-io-stt/readme.md

 Once you have all the dependencies, run `livewhisper.py`, *then* refresh arras.io tab so that the Tampermonkey script connects to it.
 This Python script records audio from your microphone and repeatedly sends it to Whisper, OpenAI's speech recognition system.

+Speaking into the mic, you will notice the words appear in a line at the bottom of the screen.
+You can then commit them by scrolling up, or discard them by scrolling down.

 ## Limitations

 You probably will need a quality microphone.
 I use this thing with a proper $50 mic with a pop filter and a vibration compensating arm, and it works reasonably well.
 Cheap mics may be too noisy for speech recognition to do its job.